EASTBOURNE PIER, A MONUMENT AT RISK

 The pier at Eastbourne was sold to Mr Gulzar this month for an undisclosed sum.
 We were very pleased to learn that a local entrepreneur has risen to the challenge, but not so pleased to hear of plans to charge the public one or two pounds (£2) to walk the pier and no plans at all to repair the Blue Room.
 On that front we feel sorely misled by Mr Gulzar's public relations efforts, where it appeared that a restoration may be on the cards.

-We offered our congratulations to the flamboyant hotelier, where thought that under his ownership he had relieved us of our duty to protect the historic environment.
+We offered our congratulations to the flamboyant hotelier, where most people thought that under his ownership he had relieved everyone of their duty to protect the historic environment.
 As of November 2015 that is by no means certain and should he at any time wish to call on us for ideas as to sustainability or attractions, we will be pleased to assist.

 PIER HISTORY - OVERVIEW